 L.A. based FBI Agent John ‘Rip’ Ripley (Broderick Crawford) puts all of his resources into finding the killer of his best friend Agent Zack Stewart (Kenneth Tobey).
 Since Zack was working several unsolved cases, Rip digs into them all at the same time.
 Zack was on the trail of fugitive car thief Joe Walpo (Joe Bassett), who has already killed one man while entering California; Rip tracks down Walpo’s good-time girlfriend Connie Anderson (Martha Hyer), but she claims to have no idea where Walpo is.
 Zack had also just come to the aid of fashion designer Kate Martel (Ruth Roman), who is being terrorized by an extortionist threatening to hurt her daughter.
-In connection with the car-thief scheme, Zack had recently interviewed the blind Julie Angelino, whose husband is under arrest for stealing a car.
+In connection with the car-thief scheme, Zack had recently interviewed the blind Julie Angelino (Marisa Pavan), whose husband is under arrest for stealing a car.
 And the night Zack was killed, he was trying to contact a very frightened Brenda Ralles (Suzanne Alexander).
 More thugs show up and another murder is committed.
-Rip and his agents use various tricks to get results, but has difficulty tying the cases together.
-Suspecting that Kate’s extortionist is likely somebody she knows, the Bureau narrows its gaze at her personal contacts, especially her greedy Uncle Max (Jay Adler) and her new boyfriend Dave Millson (Maz Showalter), a real estate salesman.
+Rip and his agents use various tricks to get results, but have difficulty tying the cases together.
+Suspecting that Kate’s extortionist is likely somebody she knows, the Bureau narrows its gaze at her personal contacts, especially her greedy Uncle Max (Jay Adler) and her new boyfriend Dave Millson (Max Showalter), a real estate salesman.
 To Rip’s surprise, Julie uses her sensitivity as a blind person to help put the Feds on the right track.

 A straight ‘Dragnet’- era police drama, Down 3 Dark Streets will interest vintage crime fans from several angles.
 Broderick Crawford underplays his part well.
 Agent Rip is no meaty role like Willie Stark, yet Crawford gives the part interesting touches of behavior.
 Rip appreciates the blind woman’s intelligence and remains patient and polite through the provocations of Martha Hyer’s kept woman.
 In terms of commercial appeal D3DS is the Levy-Gardner-Laven team’s most commercial film to date, with a busy script and a full roster of interesting characters.
 The multiple-case crime-busting action insures that we pay attention to keep the names and places straight.
 The police procedures are basic but cleverly unfolded as Rip and his experts in the Bureau trick suspects into revealing their sneaky dealings.
 Wiretaps for everybody!